ISCHEMIC STROKE / COMPLICATIONS

 - mood disorders

-- worsening of existing comorbidities (cardiac, respiratory, etc.)
+- worsening of preexisting comorbidities (cardiac, respiratory, etc.)

-- onset of new systemic disorders (infection, VTE, infarction, etc.)
+- onset of new systemic disorders (infection, venous thromboembolism, infarction, etc.)

 - complications can be divided into intracranial and extracranial; a brief overview follows